-- Drink plenty of water, especially when playing sports, while out in the sun, and during hot weather. - Call your healthcare provider immediately if you have symptoms of a urinary tract infection (burning when you urinate, urinating more frequently than usual, and/or feeling an urgent sensation to urinate). - Check with your healthcare provider or pharmacist before taking any new medicines (prescription, over-the-counter, or herbal).
+- Drink plenty of water, especially when playing sports, while out in the sun, and during hot weather. - Call your healthcare provider immediately if you have symptoms of a urinary tract infection (burning when you urinate, urinating more frequently than usual, and/or feeling an urgent sensation to urinate). - Check with your healthcare provider or pharmacist before taking any new medicines (prescription, overthe-counter, or herbal).
 Be sure that your healthcare provider or pharmacist is aware that you have a single kidney. - Use non-steroidal anti-inflammatory drugs with caution.
-These include pain or fever medicines (over-the-counter and by prescription) that contain aspirin, ibuprofen, acetaminophen or naproxen.
-These medications have been known to cause kidney damage (analgesic nephropathy), especially when taken in excessive doses or when two or more of these medications are combined with caffeine or codeine and taken over long periods of time.
-If you require long-term medications for management of pain, be sure to discuss the alternatives with your healthcare provider, and to choose medications that are not harmful to your kidney. - Physical activity, including sports, is good for your health.
+These include pain or fever medicines (over-thecounter and by prescription) that contain aspirin, ibuprofen, or naproxen.
+These medications have been known to cause kidney damage (analgesic nephropathy), especially when taken in high doses or over long periods of time (more than 10 days).
+If you require long-term medications for management of pain, be sure to discuss the alternatives with your healthcare provider, and to choose medications that are safe for your kidneys. - Physical activity, including sports, is good for your health.
 Kidney injuries from sports are uncommon, and those that do occur rarely cause permanent damage or kidney loss.
 Overall, most physical activity poses little or no risk to the kidney and is strongly encouraged to maintain good general health.
 Talk with your health care provider about your kidney health to help you decide whether to participate in certain sports. - Serious kidney injuries are rare.
 When they do occur, they are most commonly caused by car accidents, all-terrain vehicles, and falls.
 To protect your single kidney, always wear your seatbelt properly when riding in a vehicle.
 Lap belts should be worn across the hips, not around the waist.
 If you are involved in an accident and a kidney injury is suspected, seek medical attention right away.